Why I Study Animal Resistance

 More recently, animals resistance has begun to be examined in a critical social historical context.
 Early documentation that expressed solidarity with animals who revolt was published by anarchist periodicals in the late 20th century.
 In the early 21st century, scholarly documentation, art, films, and social media pages have highlighted animals’ agency and voices.
 One example is a powerful campaign called #stopcasteller in Italy, which is in solidarity with bears who are imprisoned in small cages in Trentino.
 One of them called M49 is well-known for their daring escapes and has drawn a lot of attention to this troubling situation.

 Other animals communicate but humans have ignored and silenced their voices.
 Whether it be cooks leaving the room and setting a timer when they boil lobsters alive, and the lobsters tried to escape the pots, or the masses who continue to consume farmed animals and won’t watch footage of slaughterhouses.
-By acknowledging animals’ voices and agency, we acknowledge their participation and central roles in their liberation movement as well.
+By acknowledging animals’ voices and agency, we acknowledge their participation and central roles in their liberation movement.

 In response, the livestock auction stated that it would not sell Fred for slaughter.
 However, instead of releasing Fred to a sanctuary that had publicly offered him freedom, Fred was returned to a farm that didn’t want to be publicly named, and that said he would be used as a breeder goat.
 This claim comes across as highly suspicious since Fred had been living free for a year, and was a highly resistant individual.
 Animal enterprises will often strategically kill those who are known to resist.
 Even if Fred did live for some time on this farm, it is far from an ideal outcome for him--or for the other goats and sheep who were still sent to auction.